GreaseMonk/android-timetable-core/README.md

 - No need to calculate the X,Y / row,colum
 - Pannable in X and Y
 - Optimized for best performance
+- Multiple items are merged in a single row.

 # Usage